-- In conjunction with Finish Trackers and SOS points, ensure that ALL competition vehicles have finished the stage or if they have stopped within the stage are accounted for.
+- In conjunction with Finish Trackers and SOS points, ensure that ALL Course, Tour, and Competition vehicles have finished the stage or if they have stopped within the stage are accounted for.

 - Where necessary pass any messages delivered, via Stage Net, to the Stage Director.